This page provides information on the types of V-Ray Lights.

 ||V-Ray Lights Toolbar|| > V-Ray Lights

-You can create lights in the Asset Editor from both the Create Asset button (bottom-left corner) and the Lights category icon (top).
+- Create lights in the Asset Editor from the Create Asset button (bottom-left corner) or the Lights category icon (top).
 If the Lights category is empty, left- or right-clicking on the icon prompts you to create a new asset.
 Otherwise, it selects the category, in which case right-clicking on it opens the creation menu.

-The Asset creation dropdown lists remain active when Ctrl key is pressed, allowing the creation of multiple assets in quick succession.
+- The Asset creation dropdown lists remain active when Ctrl (Cmd on Mac OS) key is pressed, allowing the creation of multiple assets in quick succession.
 The Asset creation dropdown lists can be activated via the Create Asset button or the Asset Category icons.

 Types of Lights

-Negative intensity values are not allowed for any of the lights.
-Since Rhino allows negative light intensity, V-Ray considers those as set to a value of 0.
+- Negative intensity values are not allowed for any of the lights.

 The context options of the Color Slot allow to Copy and Paste a color from one color slot to another, as well as to Reset the color selection to a default value.